Banks lend $18 billion for Oracle-tied data center project, Bloomberg News reports

 Pricing is being discussed at 2.5 per centage points over the secured overnight financing rate and the loan is expected to carry a four-year maturity, with two one-year extension options, according to the report.

-The bank quartet and Oracle did not immediately respond to Reuters' requests for comment.
+Goldman Sachs and Oracle declined to comment on the report, while the other lead banks did not immediately respond to Reuters' requests for comment.